Ashley Graham: Career

 In 2013, Graham designed a lingerie line for Addition Elle, a Canadian plus-size clothing retailer.
 She also appeared on MTV's Made, as a coach for an aspiring plus-size model.
 She appeared on the May 2014 issue for the international Harper's Bazaar pre-fall collection and beauty editorial.
 She was the cover model on the June 2014 issue of Elle Quebec.
 In 2015, swimsuitsforall, a plus-size women's swimsuits retailer, featured Graham in an advertisement in Sports Illustrated's annual Swimsuit Issue.
 The ad was part of swimsuitsforall's #CurvesInBikinis campaign.
 Graham was one of the first plus-size models to appear in the Swimsuit Issue.
 In 2016, she became the first plus-size model to appear on its cover.

-Graham served as a backstage host for Miss USA 2016, Miss Universe 2016, Miss USA 2017, Miss Universe 2017 and Miss Universe 2018.
-In addition, she was an official judge on America's Next Top Model on VH1.
+Graham served as a backstage host for Miss USA 2016, Miss Universe 2016, Miss USA 2017, Miss Universe 2017, and Miss Universe 2018.
+In addition, she was a judge on America's Next Top Model on VH1.

 In 2016, Graham appeared opposite Joe Jonas in DNCE's video for the song "Toothbrush".
 In 2017, she competed in an episode of Spike's Lip Sync Battle against Superior Donuts actor Jermaine Fowler.
 Graham won with performances of Shawn Mendes's "Treat You Better" and Shania Twain's "That Don't Impress Me Much".

 In 2017, Graham released a book, A New Model: What Confidence, Beauty, and Power Really Look Like.
 In this memoir, she provides insight into her experiences as a model and as an advocate for body positivity, and shares her prospects for the evolution of body image in years to come.
 That year, Graham was also the focus of a nine-episode series on the Go90 digital network, The Ashley Graham Project.

 Graham hosted second season of American Beauty Star in 2019.

 Ahead of International Women's Day, in February 2022, Graham and Joanna Griffiths released Big.
 Strong.
 Woman. at the Adweek Challenger Brands Summit, a film focused on combating female stereotypes and highlighting female strength.

 In 2023, Graham hosted the Countdown to the Oscars red carpet presentation show ahead of the 95th Academy Awards, alongside Vanessa Hudgens and Lilly Singh.

+In March 2025, it was announced that Graham would make her Broadway debut as Roxie Hart in the musical Chicago from April 15 to May 25 of that year.
+In October 2025, Graham designed a clothing line exclusively available at JCPenney.